About

 Mr. Pierre Verreault joined the CCAC as executive director in 2017.
 With a strong background in standards and policy development, he is committed to fulfilling the CCAC's strategic goals and objectives and ensuring the long-term stability and viability of the organization.

 He has more than 25 years of experience in managing national, member-based organizations.
 Prior to joining the CCAC, Mr. Verreault worked for a non-profit association of food producers, developing policies and strategies to support the industry and its workforce, and spearheading the development of a professional standards and certification system.
 He was also responsible for reorganizing the national office and developing a new funding strategy.
 Mr. Verreault has worked as a management consultant for small and medium firms, and has served on the board of directors of multiple national and international organizations.
+He is currently a member of the International Council for Laboratory Animal Science governing board.

 Mr. Verreault holds a Master in European Affairs, European Commercial Law and Business Administration degree from Lund University, Sweden, and a Bachelor of Arts in Industrial Relations degree from the Université Laval.